 Transferring - How It Works

-The Waubonsee Community College Counseling Department is committed to making your transfer process effortless.
+The Waubonsee Community College Counseling, Advising and Transfer Center is committed to making your transfer process effortless.
 Complete your first two years at Waubonsee, and then build on that solid educational foundation at the four-year school of your choice.

 Earning an Associate in Arts (AA) or Associate in Science (AS) degree at Waubonsee is a great way to start your higher educational path and put yourself in a position to move on to a bachelor's degree.
 The coursework for the AA and AS degrees is designed to transfer and consists of both general education courses and electives in a major field.
 If you need help choosing electives to help you prepare for a certain major at a four-year school, check out our suggested transfer degree areas of concentration.